useflyyer/flyyer-docs/docs/getting-started.md

 <TabItem value="npm">

-Using NPM this will create a folder called `my-project` in your current directory:
+Using NPM will create a folder called `my-project` in your current directory:

 ```bash title="Terminal.app"
 npm init flayyer-app my-project